Wojcik98/hexapod/README.md

 # Hexapod

-Six-legged walking robot made as Bachelor's Thesis.
+Six-legged walking robot made as a Bachelor's Thesis.